kadeska/GameCollection/README.md

 # Welcome to the Main branch!

 * This branch is the live working branch.
-Not meant for release but may be stable enough for pre-release or alpha/beta releaseGame.
+Not meant for release but may be stable enough for pre-release or alpha/beta release.

-#
-#  BREAKOUT GAME
-#
+#  **BREAKOUT GAME**

 ## Welcome to Breakout game.